 2. History of seizure disorder

-3. Prior overt stroke (a focal neurological deficit of acute onset) by history or evidence on Screening MRI, history of transient ischemic attack, focal neurological deficit on standardized neurological examination, or concern for moderate or severe neurological deficit (which could be due to stroke) based on a positive "10 questions" screening.
+3. Prior overt stroke (a focal neurological deficit of acute onset) by history or significant concerns for history of overt stroke based on Screening MRL, history of transient ischemic attack, focal neurological deficit on standardized neurological examination, or concern for moderate or severe neurological deficit (which could be due to stroke) based on a positive "10 questions" screening.
 Patients with significant or suggestive severe CNS vasculopathy (ie, moya moya) of Grade 4 or higher based on MRA read locally.

 4. Significant cytopenias (absolute neutrophil count [ANC] < 1.5 × 10^3/microliter (µL), platelets < 150,000/µL, reticulocytes < 80,000/µL)